Årdal Municipality: Mayors

-The municipality is situated at the inner part of the Årdalsfjorden, one of the beginning branches of the Sognefjorden and is a gateway to the mountain areas called Jotunheimen and Hurrungane, including the mountains Falketind, Store Austanbotntind, and Store Skagastølstind.

-There are two urban areas in Årdal: Årdalstangen and Øvre Årdal, with a total population of approximately 5,700.
-There are also smaller village areas throughout the municipality: Naddvik (Vikadalen), Nundalen, Indre Offerdal, Ytre Offerdal, Seimsdalen, Fardalen, Avdalen, Utladalen, Vetti, and Vettismorki.

-Årdal is bordered to the north and west by the municipality of Luster, to the east by Vang (in Oppland county), and to the south by Lærdal.

 Industry

-Årdal became a symbol of modern Norway after World War II.
-In the course of a few years, Årdal was transformed from a scarcely populated rural community into a small town situated around the aluminium plant Årdal og Sunndal Verk.
+Årdal Municipality became a symbol of modern Norway after World War II.
+In the course of a few years, Årdal Municipality was transformed from a scarcely populated rural community into a more urban area situated around the aluminium plant Årdal og Sunndal Verk.
 Construction of the aluminium plant at Årdal started in 1941.
 The purpose was to build a large aluminium industry as a part of the German war effort.
 The Norwegian State confiscated the unfinished plant in Årdal in 1945 at the end of the war.
 The plant was finished by the government and production started in 1948.

-At Årdal, the aluminium factory produced semi-finished aluminium that went on to be transformed into various products in other factories.
+The aluminium factory produced semi-finished aluminium that went on to be transformed into various products in other factories.
 During the early years most of the aluminium was exported.
 The car and airplane industries were big aluminium consumers.
 Some finished products were made in Norway, such as Høyang kitchen equipment, kettles, and pans.

 In 1986, Årdal og Sunndal Verk was merged with Norsk Hydro under the name Hydro Aluminium AS.